stlab/better-code/better-code/src/chapter-1-introduction.md

 Each chapter begins with a rubric such as “no raw loops.”
 The rubrics are often phrased in the negative, to call out red flags, and are intended to be aspirational touchstones, not hard rules.
-That said, we've found they are most powerful when we violate them only as a absolute last resort, and we suggest you do the same.
+That said, we've found they are most powerful when we violate them only as an absolute last resort, and we suggest you do the same.

 Although the ideas you'll find here are applicable to any programming